cr3mebrulee/cube3D/src/parse_file/parser.md

 The parsed data is stored in a central structure (t_game).
 This structure contains:
-- File paths for textures
+- MLX image for each texture
 - RGB values for floor and ceiling
 - A 2D array representing the map
 - Player’s starting position and direction